johowardmcc/wildcat_abc/README.md

 # wildcat_abc

 Simulate genetic data and run ABC using a demographic model for Scottish wildcats.
-For detailed description of modelling approach see [add citation]
+For detailed description of modelling approach see Howard-McCombe *et al*.
+(2021)

 ## Overview
 ### 1. Generate prior distribution